 Light’s your friend when the goal is to make a small kitchen design feel more generous in size, so reflective work surfaces can be the best kitchen worktop option in small spaces.
 Pale natural stones can look spectacular in a small kitchen, adding character as well as bouncing light round.
-Manufactured composites also come in colourways and finishes that can boost the light.
+Manufactured composites also come in colorways and finishes that can boost the light.

-Less costly laminates can pull off the same tricks in light colours.
+Less costly laminates can pull off the same tricks in light colors.
 Or why not go for stainless steel to give the kitchen a professional edge and keep it bright?

 Alternatively, in a well-lit small kitchen, you might want the warm contrast of wood against white or nearly-white units.

-6. Select the best window dressing for a small kitchen
+6. Select the best window treatments for a small kitchen

 Window treatments for a small kitchen design need to be able to withstand the atmosphere and be easy to keep clean.
 They also need to be as space-efficient as the rest of your choices for the room.